 California Burglary Charges | Penal Code 459 PC

 Little do people realize how easy it may be for a person to be charged with burglary.
 For instance, if you enter someone’s open garage in the middle of the day and take their bicycle and ride away, then you’ve committed residential burglary.
 Consequently, you would be charged with a felony, have a bail amount set at $50,000, face a state prison sentence, and permanent strike on your record.
-When facing burglary accusations, it’s important that you retain a Burglary Defense Attorney at the cases earliest juncture.
+When facing burglary accusations, it’s important that you retain an experienced Newport Beach Burglary Attorney at the cases earliest juncture.

 Residential burglary, also known as burglary in the first degree, is a strike offense and straight felony carrying severe consequences.
 The difference between residential burglary from auto and commercial burglary is that residential burglary is committed in an inhabited dwelling.
 The term inhabited means that the structure is currently being used for dwelling purposes whether or not occupied.
 The punishment for this offense will depend largely on whether or not the owner of the dwelling was present during the time of the burglary.
 For example, if a residential burglary is committed when someone is present, the charge becomes a violent felony.
 Consequently, a conviction carries a state prison sentence where you would serve 85% of your sentence.
 However, if no one was present, then the charge is a serious felony where you’ll serve 50% of your time.
 In either instance, you’ll suffer from a permanent strike on your record which could later be used a sentencing enhancement in the future.